-Leasing practises and taxes
+Leasing practises and taxes .. . . . .

-Offices and industrial

-omee and madelian Negotiable, but the common practice is 5 years + auto-renewals for 5 years Negotiable Negotiable, but generally quarterly in advance Linked to consumer price index (CPI; all households) To market prices only if agreed upon (frequency usually 5 years, by expert panel) Depending on contract 21%, 9% for lease in the hospitality market Change of ownership; 2% for housing facilities, 8% for other real estate Property tax, water tax and sewer tax
+Offices and industrial Typical lease length Negotiable, but the common practice is 5 years + auto-renewals for 5 years Typical break options Negotiable Frequency of payment Negotiable, but generally quarterly in advance Annual index Linked to consumer price index (CPI; all households) Rent reviews To market prices only if agreed upon (frequency usually 5 years, by expert panel) Service charge Depending on contract Tax (VAT) 21%, 9% for lease in the hospitality market Real Estate Transfer tax Change of ownership; 0% or 2% for housing facilities (in self-occupancy); 10.4% for other real estate Tax (others) Property tax, water tax and sewer tax